VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 Genome alignment and exon-level quantification with *STARsolo* ([PMID: 23104886](https://pubmed.ncbi.nlm.nih.gov/23104886/)).
 Execution was performed on an HPC cluster using SLURM job scheduling, following the pipeline configuration.

-The resulting gene-level count matrices (STAR_SOLO_counts.xls) served as input for the downstream analyses described below.
+The resulting gene-level count matrices (STAR_SOLO_counts.xls) were used as input data for the analyses described in this notebook.

 ---
 # File structure